Hurts, Eagles soar into Super Bowl, rout 49ers for NFC title

 “Smart players do smart things,” Sirianni said.
 “He did a smart thing right there.
 I’m going to say he caught it, though.”

+He was improbably needed again in the third quarter after Johnson, a journeyman backup signed in December, was also injured.

+“I hurt for these guys,” Shanahan said.
+“We felt really good about this game.
+It was tough circumstances.”

-With little hope they could get anything going behind Johnson, the 49ers turned to Christian McCaffrey to get on the board.
+With little hope they could get anything going behind Johnson, the 49ers turned to Christian McCaffrey, a midseason acquisition who led the team with 13 TDs in the regular season and playoffs, to get on the board.
 He broke three tackles on a 23-yard touchdown run that made it 7-7 in the second quarter.

-With no quarterbacks who could throw, that was about the end for Shanahan’s Niners, who managed 164 yards of offense and 11 first downs.
+That turned out to be the only moment of hope for Shanahan’s Niners, who managed 164 yards of offense and 11 first downs.

-At the end, Hurts led fans in a fight song singalong from a stage on the field.
-Championship banners hang atop the Linc rafters.
-Hurts wants to add one more.
+“You’re never out of the fight,” McCaffrey said.
+“We believed it and it just didn’t turn out our way.
+We got beat and wish we had another shot at it with everybody.”

 IN THE HOUSE